List of universities in Greece: Higher education institutions

-Universities and Technical Universities
+Universities and technical universities

-Universities (Πανεπιστήμια) can grant one or more of bachelor's, master's, integrated master's and doctorate's degrees.
+Universities (Πανεπιστήμια) can grant one or more of bachelor's, master's, integrated master's and doctorate degrees.
 The undergraduate programme of study for most disciplines is four years with awarded qualification in line with the Bologna process legal equivalent to a bachelor's degree, 240 ECTS, at level 6 of Greece's National Qualification Framework (NQF), European Qualifications Framework (EQF), or International Standard Classification of Education (ISCED).

 Technical universities, also known as polytechnics (Greek: Πολυτεχνεία), grant degrees at the integrated master's level (which is divided into a 3-year undergraduate degree qualification and a 2-year postgraduate one), master's, and doctorate level.
 In specific disciplines, only the undergraduate programme is five years with awarded qualification (Greek: Δίπλωμα, Latinised version: Diploma) that is legally equivalent to an integrated master's degree, which is often the standard route to chartered status for a regulated profession in Greece.
 The integrated master's degree is a specialized degree corresponding to a master-level degree which has integrated part of an undergraduate degree.
 It is also called an undergraduate master's degree, where instead of studying for two separate degrees, a student will study for a single, longer programme.
 A student can also be awarded the 3-year undergraduate qualification (180 ECTS), instead of pursuing the masters should he wishes to.
 The most common integrated master's is in engineering, for example a Dipl.-Eng or Dip.Arch.Eng/M.Arch, and also others along with some programmes in the fine arts.

 In medical schools, six years of studying are required to earn a bachelor's degree.

 In addition to earning an academic degree in specific disciplines only, state license is required to practice independently within the country of Greece, and some disciplines have further licensing requirements to bestow a recognized appellation (chartered accountant, attorney at law, doctor of medicine, etc.).
 Diploma is a prerequisite for registration as a chartered professional, so it is also known as professional degree.
 The use of specific professional titles for some professions is legally regulated.
 For a regulated profession, access to professional practice requires holding a particular specific degree (e.g. professional degree), taken special exams that are required to earn state practice credential such as it must pass the National Council Licensure Examination, a period of practical training under supervision similar to internship, and/or registration with a professional body.

 International programmes

-With the law 4692/2020, Part II, Chapter III, from Article 82 to Article 95, the Greek Higher Education Institoutions (HEIs) can provide first cycle programmes of studies in a language other than Greek.
+With the law 4692/2020, Part II, Chapter III, from Article 82 to Article 95, the Greek Higher Education Institutions (HEIs) can provide first cycle programmes of studies in a language other than Greek.

 Among the Greek universities offer English-taught full-time programmes with tuition are: